NSSAC/cascade_analytics_public/feature_extraction/README.md

 Both files take as input a list of cell property archives.
 Each archive contains a set of pandas DataFrame tables, and each of these tables contains a certain measure, aggregated at the cacsade level.
 To elaborate, every row contains the value of a certain measure aggregated over a single cascade in the cell.

-## Example usage
+## Installation and setting up environment
+Python, matplotlib, pandas, Seaborn

+## How to run the example?
 The bash script `master_usage.sh` in the same directory contains two sample bash commands.
 The first will produce an ML table and the second will produce example figures for the aggregated property files in `../examples/aggregated_properties/`.
 To use this script, simply navigate to the current directory and run the bash script:

 ```bash
 bash master_usage.sh
 ```

-Example figures will be printed to the directory `feature_extraction/figures` and the ML table will be saved as `feature_extraction/exp5_T70_features.csv`.
+Example figures will be printed to the directory `feature_extraction/figures` and the ML table will be saved as `../examples/ml_table/exp5_T70_features.csv`.

 ## `prop_to_ml_table.py`